-Time Frame: Ongoing; when issuing RFPs, RFQs or NOFAs Funding Source: Staff time
+Time Frame: Ongoing; when issuing RFPs, RFQs or NOFAs

 Program SNP-5.2 - Codify flexibility into the Inclusionary Ordinance.
-The City shall consider revisingrevise its Inclusionary Housing Ordinance to be more responsive to local needs by offering, for example only, developers a menu of options for including affordable units, for example, by setting a higher percentage of units if priced for moderate income and a lower
+The City shall consider revisingrevise its Inclusionary Housing Ordinance to be more responsive to local needs by offering, for example only, developers a menu of options for including affordable units, for example, by setting a higher percentage of units if priced for moderate income and a lower percentage of units if priced for extremely low-income, an income group not currently served by the existing ordinance.
+Such flexibility would address a broader range of South San Francisco housing needs, while giving developers more options for meeting the inclusionary requirement.

-Responsibility: Department of Economic and Community Development - Economic Development and Housing DivisionHousing Division
+Responsibility: Department of Economic and Community Development - Economic Development and Housing Division